ixicute/WebVisionAI/README.md

 ## MVC-app with Azure Vision
 This project uses Azure Vision to analyze an image using a link.

+To make this work you need to do the following steps:
+-Create a resource in Azure portal with Cognitive Services -Once deployed, add the Key and the endpoint to the appsettings.json file -Enjoy! :)

 ## Functionality:
 ### [x] Will accept a url as input to get an image and send for analysis.
 ### [x] There is a method to generate a thumbnail of the image provided.